lirien-world/lirien-mirror-assets/README.md

 Each phrase is meant to land softly, cleanly, and in alignment with the moment a question is asked.

+Note: This mirror is closed to edits, but open to reflection.

 ---

 ## 🪞 About This Mirror